 The stores are recommended to have minimal displays on their interiors.
 You might find informative posters and leaflets that you can read as you wait for your orders.

-You will find cannabis in different forms which you can hold, check and inspect for quality.
+You will find cannabis in different forms that you can hold, check, and inspect for quality.
 However, you are not allowed to try or consume these while you are inside the dispensary.
 The purpose of these samples is to smell the aroma of the strain you want to buy.

 The cannabinoid content includes the amount of THC, THCA, CBD, CBN, and terpene.
 A short description of the possible effects or side effects may also be placed on the packaging information.

 Once your name is called by a representative, you need to proceed to another room where your orders will be prepared and where you can pay for your purchases.
 The mode of payment accepted at these dispensaries is cash and credit cards.

 There are cannabis dispensaries that may have ATMs inside the premises.
 This will allow customers to safely withdraw cash for payment in case they don’t want to use their credit cards for payment.
 Other modes of payment like bank transfers, Western Union, wire transfers, and cryptocurrency are not accepted.

 Once your orders are ready, you may now leave the dispensary.
 The representative that assisted you is trained to answer questions about cannabis use and maybe even growing weed.
 You can ask about your orders, the effects of the strain, and how to use the strain.